fusedio/fused-docs/docs/python-sdk/top-level-functions.md

 **Returns**:

   Configuration object describing the ingestion process.
-Call `.execute` on this object to start a job.
+Call `.run_remote` on this object to start a job.